sisinflab/warprec/warprec/utils/README.md

 ### ⚙️ Config

-The module `config` contains all the utilities to define a **configuration file** for your experimentation.
-In the quick start section we go over the process of running a simple experiment with your data.
+The `config` module provides all the utilities needed to define a **configuration file** for your experiments.
+In the quick start section, we explain how to run a simple experiment with your data.

 #### 🚀 Quick Start

-First of all let's create a simple configuration file, here's how you can do it:
+First of all, let's create a simple configuration file.
+Here's how you can do it:

 ```yaml
 reader: